nhatha.me

 Posted at — Oct 9, 2022

 I am a software engineer with a great interest in the natural sciences, especially physics.
 From my perspective, physics is more than just equations and theories; it is indeed an excellent framework that helps us decode and understand the fundamental principles shaping the physical world.
 Most of my knowledge in the natural sciences is based on my high school education, but I continuously took efforts to advance myself with valuable resources.
-Coincidentally, physics sparked my initial interest in machine learning (ML) when I had an opportunity to read about the field from a physics book and learn to use applied ML in an astronomy MOOC course.
+Coincidentally, physics sparked my initial interest in machine learning (ML) when I had an opportunity to read about the field from a physics book and learn to use applied ML in an astronomy MOOC.

 Besides coding and exploring physics-related topics, I sometimes turn to music for inspiration and relaxation.
 Whether it is in the form of expressive lyrics or purely instrumental ensembles, I appreciate the way music stimulates creativity and provides a break from structured thinking.
 Throughout history, music has also become a universal language for people of all cultures regardless of distance and time.